Self-lubricating chain: Construction

-As with standard roller chains, self-lubricating roller chains consist of five basic parts: inner plates, outer plates, pins, bushes, and rollers.
-However, the bushes for self-lubricating chains are sintered metal, produced using powder metallurgy.
+As with standard roller chains, self-lubricating roller chains consist of five basic parts: inner plates, outer plates, pins, bushings, and rollers.
+However, the bushings for self-lubricating chains are sintered metal, produced using powder metallurgy.
 Self-lubricating chains can be manufactured cheaply, quickly, and to precision tolerances.
 To form the bushings, alloyed powdered metal is mixed, compacted, and sintered.
 The initial compaction to a large degree dictates the density, shape, dimensions, and mechanical properties of the finished part.
 Sintered materials have inherent porosity, and the pores have both beneficial and detrimental effects on part performance.
 The pores act as stress concentration zones and reduce mechanical strength and ductility.
 However, the pores also reduce noise and vibration and serve as lubricant pockets in lubricated contacts.
 Sintered bearings and gears are used in many applications where the external lubrication is not possible or not preferred.
 It is essential that the pores form an interconnected system of controlled size and volume, so that oil is supplied to the entire bearing surface.
 The rate of oil supply increases with temperature and therefore with increasing speeds of rotation, improving performance.

 Applications

 Self-lubrication is ideal in situations where normal lubrication is difficult, troublesome, or impossible.
 For example, in paper and food processing, lubrication is undesirable due to product contamination.
-(Chain companies like Tsubaki and Renold PLC also offer sintered bushes impregnated with food grade lubricant.)
+(Chain companies like Tsubaki and Renold PLC also offer sintered bushings impregnated with food grade lubricant.)

-Self-lubricating bushes are used in conveyor chains as well as roller chains for a variety of conveyance applications.
+Self-lubricating bushings are used in conveyor chains as well as roller chains for a variety of conveyance applications.
 These could include not only RS attachment roller chain, but small size conveyor chains and a wide variety of top chains as well.